Posse comitatus: In law

 This permitted the sheriff of each county to call every civilian to his assistance to catch a person who had committed a felony – that is, a serious crime.
 It provided for fines for those who did not comply.
 The provisions for posse comitatus were repealed by the Criminal Law Act 1967.
 The second subsection provided for the sheriff to take "the power of the county" if he faced resistance while executing a writ, and provided for the arrest of resisters.
 This subsection is still in force.
 This power can be used during the execution of a writ of seizure and sale to satisfy a debt; it allows a sheriff to call upon the police while seizing the property.

+In 2012 posse comitatus was used to remove Occupy London protesters from the precincts of St Paul's Cathedral.